Top 10 Scuba Diving Specialties in Thailand

 Coral reefs are very fragile and grow a few centimeters/inches per year.
 The human activity is actually interacting negatively with this very important ecosystem ignoring that coral reef growth is the most significant of all the biological processes that affect the coast.

-Divers are becoming important ambassadors for corals reef ecosystems and the need for preserving them.
+As a scuba divers, our role in the Oceans’ future is crucial.
+We are becoming important ambassadors for corals reef ecosystems and the need for preserving them.
 The more you understand these ecosystems, their important roles in the global environment and the many threats they face, the better you care and can help others understand the need to protect them.

 Night Scuba Diving Specialty.